koskev/jsonnet-language-server/README.md

     * Infinite loops
     * Completion with named args and objects without a space
     * Binary Object completion
+    * Complete simple for objects (hardcoded values only for now)

 ### TODO
  * Rework autocomplete to use an CST in most (all?) cases.
 Fixes